schulze61/erdos_baseball_project/README.md

 ### Preprocessing Data

 The data from retrosheet was given in a txt file.
-Furthermore, their data consisted of a multitude of variables that we were not interested in for our Pythagorean model such as individual players statistics, umpire statistics, weather, etc. Thus, we took only the required statistics from retrosheet, and created a csv file where we also added the additional statistics of their win percentage and Pythagorean expectation.
+Furthermore, their data consisted of a multitude of variables that we were not interested in for our Pythagorean model such as individual player's statistics, umpire statistics, weather, etc. Thus, we took only the required statistics from retrosheet, and created a csv file where we also added the additional statistics of their win percentage and Pythagorean expectation.
 (see [Sort_game_logs_v2.ipynb](https://github.com/schulze61/erdos_baseball_project/blob/main/game_log_sorter/Sort_game_logs_v2.ipynb))